influenzanet/common-study-definition/README.md

 Several layers are added to handle specific features

-- Translations are handled externally from the survey definition and question using the _T() helpers (to be used in place of the text definition)
+- Translations are handled outside from the survey definition and question using the _T() helpers (to be used in place of the text definition), see Translations
 - ItemQuestion, GroupQuestion are used instead of Item & Group class (they inherit from them respectively) to provides extra helpers
+- SurveyBuilder class overload SurveyDefinition
+- study_exporter() is used to export the study files, it handles translations, generate a file with missing translations, and can check survey consistency (not implemented yet)
 - For simple choice question (single, multiple) BaseChoiceQuestion can produce simpler code
--
+- Some extra helpers are available in src/tools (as_option, exp_as_arg, num_as_arg, ...)

 ## Installation